samplerepo-alt/Coursera-Coupon/README.md

 Coursera Plus is currently available at 40% OFF for 3 months, bringing the monthly price down to $35.40/month (regular $59).
 You get full access to 10,000+ courses and certificates without code.

 ***

 ### Is there a free Coursera plan to try first?

-Coursera Plus is currently available at 40% OFF for 3 months, bringing the monthly price down to $35.40/month (regular $59).
-You get full access to 10,000+ courses and certificates without code.
+New users can start with a 7-day free trial of Coursera Plus (monthly plan), which offers full access without any upfront payment.

 ***